boegel/easybuild-wiki/Configuration.md

 ## Inner workings of the configuration

-The configuration file must define the following six variables: `buildPath`, `installPath`, `sourcePath`, `repositoryType`, `repositoryPath` and `logFormat`.
+The configuration file must define the following six variables: `buildPath`, `installPath`, `sourcePath`, `repository`, `repositoryPath` and `logFormat`.
 If one of them is not defined, EasyBuild will complain and bail.

 ### Build path

 The `buildPath` variable specifies the directory in which EasyBuild builds its software packages.

 Each software package is built in a subdirectory of the `buildPath` under `<name>/<version>/<toolkit><versionsuffix>`.